4d/docs/docs/WebServer/webServerGetStart.md

 [WebUsers]hash:=Generate password hash($password)
 ```

-> To be secure from end to end, this authentication strategy requires that the connection is established via https.
+> To be secure from end to end, it is recommended that the connection is established via https.

 Once the user is logged, you can handle the associated session using the `WEB Get Current Session ID` method.